Policy governs intent. Infrastructure governs behaviour.

 The immediate objection is cost.
 Infrastructure costs money.
 Developers cost money.
 Most charities do not have either in abundance.

-Sam Prodger is Field CTO at Gravitee and spent nine years as Head of Data at the RNLI.
+Sam Prodger is Field CTO at Gravitee and spent ten years as Head of Data at the RNLI.

 Continue this conversation